Tye845/energy_efficient_scheduling/README.md

 python run_all.py
 ```

-It produces eight output files:
+This prints all output to the console, as well as produces eight output files:

 - `out_input1_RM.txt`
 - `out_input1_RM_EE.txt`